seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 it published yesterday cannot withdraw it, and will reverse silently every time.
 A run that finds the seed state where a written state was expected records that in the appendix as a broken chain, not as a first run.

+**Every dated item in `items` reaches the answer, and compression is the only thing that may shrink it.** A catalyst tracked in state and absent from the answer is invisible to the Boss while the engine holds it against his positions, and the next run will print it as `БЕЗ ИЗМЕНЕНИЙ` — unchanged from a state he was never shown.
+Measured 01.09, second
+run: state carried fourteen dated catalysts, the answer printed five, and the nine silent ones included a `NEW` item the run had opened that day and two events inside the holding window of published setups.
+The remedy is not a longer section: unchanged items collapse into one line naming symbol and date, and the line must EXIST.
+An item too unimportant to occupy four words of a collapsed line is too unimportant to carry in `items`.

 **Repetition is compressed, not banned.** Unchanged items collapse into one line; a known catalyst is never presented as a discovery. **A `ВЫСОКОЕ` catalyst inside 48 h